chriseth/research/Lookup Arguments.md

 ### Logup + GKR

 By implementing fractions through their numerator-denominator representation, we do not have to commmit to the helper column.
-Instead, we comute the sum in a layered circuit.
+Instead, we compute the sum in a layered circuit.